-- Arrange all used SRBs by grade and in separate stacks. - Place a School ID Header on top of each grade, SRBs are not to be combined under a header.
+- Arrange all used SRBs by grade and in separate stacks. - Place a School ID Header on top of each grade, do not mix different grade SRBs under a header.
 Complete the School ID Header with district/school numbers, grade, and number of completed student response booklets being returned. - Place all used SRBs in the shipping box(es) provided by Pearson.
 If you do not have enough Pearson boxes to return your materials, you may use a sturdy box that you have available. - Attach a red return label and a UPS Ground return label to each box of the SRBs.
 Make sure the correct label is attached.